xenoscopic/go-keytar/README.md

   platform APIs.
 At the moment, many failures are classified as `ErrUnknown`, but we could probably figure out the real error and expand our list of error codes.
-- Add checks against null bytes in UTF-8 strings.
-This is uncommon, and won't cause crashes, though it will cause truncation with GNOME Keyring since we can't pass a string length.
-Our best option is probably to canonicalize when using GNOME Keyring.
 - Figure out if Go has a secure fallback that we could use somewhere in its crypto libraries